On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Introduction

-where $\beta:\,\mathbbm{R}\!\to\!\mathbbm{R}$ and $\sigma:\,\mathbbm{R}\!\to\!\mathbbm{R}_+$ denote the (instantaneous) drift and diffusion coefficients respectively, $W_t$ is a standard Brownian Motion and $J^{\lambda,\nu}_t$ denotes a compound Poisson process. $J^{\lambda,\nu}_t$ is parameterised with (finite) jump intensity $\lambda:\,\mathbbm{R}\!\to\!\mathbbm{R}_+$, jump size coefficient $\nu:\,\mathbbm{R}\!\to\!\mathbbm{R}$ and as jumps distributed with density $f_{\nu}$.
-All coefficients are themselves (typically) dependent on $V_t$.
-Regularity conditions are assumed to hold to ensure the existence of a unique non-explosive weak solution (see for instance \cite{BK:ASCJD,BK:NSSDEJF}).
-A discussion of conditions sufficient to allow the application of the methodology presented within this paper is given in Section \ref{s:preliminaries}.\\ \\ Diffusions and jump diffusions are widely used across a number of application areas.
-An extensive literature exists in economics and finance, spanning from the Black-Scholes model \cite{JPE:BS73, BJEMS:M73, JFE:M76} to the present \cite{JF:EJP03,JFE:BS04}.
-Other applications can be easily found within the physical \cite{SJS:PGD09} and life sciences \cite{SC:GW06,CSDA:GW08}.
-Motivated by such applications, there is considerable interest in finding solutions to SDEs.
-In particular, we would like to be able to draw sample paths from the measure induced by (\ref{eq:jump diffusion}), denoted $\mathbbm{T}^v$.
-However, this is complicated as diffusion sample paths are infinite dimensional random variables (so at best we can hope to sample some finite dimensional subset of the sample path) and there doesn't typically exist an analytically tractable form for the transition density.\\ \\ Diffusion sample paths can be simulated approximately at a finite collection of time points by \textit{discretisation} \cite{BK:NSSDE,BK:NSSDEJF}, noting that as Brownian motion has a Gaussian transition density then over short intervals the transition density of (\ref{eq:jump diffusion}) can be approximated by one with fixed coefficients (by a continuity argument).
-This can be achieved by breaking the interval the sample path is to be simulated over into a fine mesh (for instance, of size $\Delta t$), then iteratively (at each mesh point) fixing the coefficients and then simulating the sample path to the next mesh point.
-For instance, in an \textit{Euler} discretisation \cite{RFS:PJS09} of (\ref{eq:jump diffusion}), the sample path is propagated between mesh points as follows,
+Diffusion sample paths can be simulated approximately at a finite collection of time points by \textit{discretisation} \cite{BKDP,BKNSSDE,BKNSSDEJF}, noting that as Brownian motion has a Gaussian transition density then over short intervals the transition density of (\ref{eqjumpdiffusion}) can be approximated by that of an SDE with fixed coefficients (by a continuity argument).
+This can be achieved by breaking the interval the sample path is to be simulated over into a fine mesh (e.g., of size $\Delta t$), then iteratively (at each mesh point) fixing the coefficients and simulating the sample path to the next mesh point.
+For instance, in an \textit {Euler} discretisation \cite{BKDP} of (\ref{eqjumpdiffusion}), the sample path is propagated between mesh points as follows (where $\xi \sim\mathrm{N}(0,\Delta t)$ and $\mu_t\sim f_{\mu}(\cdot;V_t)$),